-In accordance with the Road Management Act, this Road Management Plan (RMP):
+In accordance with the Road Management Act, the RMP:

 - 1. Defines, in a Public Road Register, the roads Council considers are required for public use in an integrated network and will maintain to the defined standards; - 2.
 Establishes a management system for the road management functions assigned to City of Monash as the Road Authority for local roads; - 3.
 Bases the system on policy and operational objectives within the resources available, and; - 4.
 Sets relevant standards for carrying out inspection, repair and maintenance functions for the road infrastructure.